 Moose roam the woods.
 Whales frolick offshore.
 Eagles own the sky.

-Your tent.
+You.
 The black of night.
 The only lights?
 One hundred billion stars.

-Un untamed coast.
+An untamed coast.
 Old growth forests.
 Blazing sunsets.
 A "Wow!" around every bend.

 Hike independently, or hire a guide for your epic adventure.